Moirai

 In ancient Greek religion and mythology, the Moirai (/ˈmɔɪraɪ, -riː/)often known in English as the Fateswere the personifications of destiny.
 In certain accounts, they were considered as three sisters: Clotho (the spinner), Lachesis (the allotter), and Atropos (the inevitable, a metaphor for death), though their number and names varied over time according to the author.
-Their Roman equivalent is the Parcae.
+Their Roman equivalents are the Parcae.

 The role of the Moirai was to ensure that every being, mortal and divine, lived out their destiny as it was assigned to them by the laws of the universe.
 For mortals, this destiny spanned their entire lives and was represented as a thread spun from a spindle.
-Generally, they were considered to be above even the gods in their role as enforcers of fate, although in some representations, Zeus, the chief of the gods, is able to command them.
+Often, they were considered to be above even the other gods in their role as enforcers of fate.

 The concept of a universal principle of natural order and balance has been compared to similar concepts in other cultures such as the Vedic Ṛta, the Avestan Asha (Arta), and the Egyptian Maat.